sampsyo/uwadvising/advising.md

 4. **Talk to Elise (elised@cs)** Elise, as we all know, is one of the most valuable resources we have as graduate students.
 If you are unable to resolve a particular conflict, let Elise weigh in on your problem.
 5. **Talk to Hank Levy, Dept. Chair** Having been a faculty member for many years, Hank has experience with all facets of the advising experience.
 He also happens to be a nice guy.

 Note that these solutions apply to almost any issue you could have during your grad student experience.

 ##Frequency Asked Questions

 1. **I want to work with Prof. X, how do I ask them?**

  A simple introduction email can go a long way!
 Reach out and ask to set up a meeting with Professor X. Before going to the meeting, make sure you have something interesting to say.
-That is, you should have read several of the recent papers written by this professor so you know what he/she is working on.
+That is, you should have read several of the recent papers written by this professor so you know what he or she is working on.

 2. **I am not happy with my current research project, what should I do?**